Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Conclusion and Outlook

-This paper proposes a method for extracting multimodal urban traffic scenarios from naturalistic road traffic data in an unsupervised manner.
-The method comprises five process steps, namely spatiotemporal filtering, principal feature analysis, feature extraction, clustering and cluster validation.
+This paper proposes a method for extracting multimodal urban traffic scenarios from naturalistic road traffic data in an unsupervised manner relevant for the safety validation of automated driving systems.
+The method comprises five process steps, namely spatiotemporal filtering, principal feature analysis, feature extraction, clustering, and cluster validation.
 The results of the principal feature analysis show a dependence of the cumulative explained variance within the data on both traffic space and road user type.
-In addition, the required features for the subsequent steps can be reduced by a factor of about two within the exemplary evaluation.
-For feature extraction, a discrete, multi-channel grid structure for scenario modeling is proposed, resulting in a scenario tensor with various grids defined by the previously selected features.
-This feature representation particularly adresses the requirements M3, M4, M5, S1, S2, and C1 (cf. Sec.~\ref{Background}).
-Based on the developed feature representation it is possible to apply clustering methods which rely on static data.
-To evaluate the method, hierarchical agglomerative clustering is applied to an urban traffic space and the corresponding results are discussed.
-Thereby, both the results of visual validation for selected multimodal urban traffic scenarios and the comparison with a rule-based based baseline approach are promising.
-These results confirm in particular the fulfillment of the requirements M1 as well as M2 (cf. Sec.~\ref{Background}).
+In addition, the required features for the subsequent steps can be reduced by a factor of two within the exemplary evaluation.
+A discrete, multi-channel grid structure for scenario modeling is proposed, resulting in a scenario tensor containing various grid matrices defined by the previously selected features.
+Based on the developed feature representation, it is possible to apply clustering methods relying on static data.
+To evaluate the method, the performance of different clustering approaches is compared, before discussing results of hierarchical agglomerative clustering applied to an urban traffic space.
+Thereby, the results of both the comparison of different clustering approaches with respect to a rule-based baseline approach and the visual validation for selected multimodal urban traffic scenarios utilizing so-called cluster validation plots are promising depending on the number of clusters.
+Moreover, the observed jump in overall accuracy of the hierarchical agglomerative clustering of around 20\% when moving from 4 to 5 clusters and the saturation effect starting at 41 clusters with an overall accuracy of 84\% can be a valuable contribution in the context of the trade-off between the number of functional scenarios (i.e., clustering accuracy) and testing effort.
+In detail, the clusters, whose number depends on the required overall accuracy, can be used to derive equivalence classes or functional scenarios of a test catalog.
+Thus, the method can be a valuable support for the scenario selection argumentation within comprehensive validation strategies in the context of relevant standards or regulations for automated driving systems.